 Which permits can I get?

-Qualifying resident landowners and lessees who have at least 5 acres, and all members of their immediate household age 6 or older, may each receive:
+Qualifying resident landowners who have at least 5 acres, and all members of their immediate household age 6 or older, may each receive:

 - One Resident Landowner Spring Turkey Hunting Permit